argentlabs/argent-gifting-contracts/README.md

 ## Factory Operations
 This section outlines all the operations that the factory is allowed to perform.
-As we use Openzeppelin's Ownable Component, this factory has an owner.
+As we use OpenZeppelin's Ownable component, this factory has an owner.

-### Get dust
+### Get Dust
-The factory has a function allowing it to claim the dust left.
-This action can only be done AFTER a claim was performed.
+The factory has a function allowing it to claim the dust left on an account.
+This action can only be done after a claim has been performed.
+This can also be used to recover in case a user has sent some tokens to the account.

 ### Pausable
-The factory has the possibility to pause all the deposits.
-However it cannot prevent any claim from happening, it cannot prevent any cancelling too.
+The owner has the capability to pause all deposits.
+However, it cannot prevent any claims from happening, nor can it prevent any cancellations.

 ### Upgrade
-Ths factory can be upgraded to a newer version.
-This allows it to potentially recover from future user mistakes.
-But also allows to add more functionalities depending on how this is used.
+The factory can be upgraded to a newer version, allowing it to potentially recover from future user mistakes and add more functionalities as needed.
-The upgrade cannot be done immediately and has to go through a waiting period of 7 days.
-There is then a window of 7 days to perform it.
+The upgrade cannot be done immediately and must go through a waiting period of 7 days.
+There is then a window of 7 days to perform the upgrade.
-It is important to note that through an upgrade the ownership of the factory and its upgradeability can both be revoked.
+It is important to note that through an upgrade, the ownership of the factory and its upgradeability can both be revoked.

 # Development